 iii.
 Audit Reports: When a recipient-contracted audit is not required because the Federal award amount is less than the \$750,000 threshold, the Department may determine that an audit must be performed and the audit report must be submitted to the responsible grants office(r) for review, dissemination, and resolution as appropriate.
-The cost of audits required under this policy may be charged either as an allowable direct cost to the award or included in the organizations established indirect costs in the award's detailed budget.
+The cost of audits required under this policy may be charged either as an allowable direct cost to the award, or included in the organizations established indirect costs in the award's detailed budget.

-7. PRM Contacts
+8. PRM Contacts

 - A. Applicants with technical questions related to this announcement should contact the PRM staff listed below prior to submission.
-Please note that responses to technical questions from PRM do not indicate a commitment to fund the program discussed. - PRM Program Officer: Chelsea Kinsman: KinsmanCM@state.gov, Washington, D.C. - PRM Regional Refugee Coordinator Emily White: WhiteEB@state.gov, U.S. Embassy Addis Ababa, Ethiopia.
+Please note that responses to technical questions from PRM do not indicate a commitment to fund the program discussed. - PRM Program Officer: Jeremy Richart, RichartJS@state.gov, +1-703-953-4829, Washington, D.C.